Learn how to build an iOS application that can claim an mDoc via OID4VCI

 Obtain user consent and initiate credential issuance

-the user provides their consent by selecting this button, your application must call the
+Once the user provides their consent by selecting the Consent and retrieve Credential(s) button,

 retrieveCredentials

-function to trigger the credential issuance.
+function to trigger the credential issuance and store the issued credential in the application

 -